 Yes you can have both an A2 CofC and a GVC at the same time as these grants you different permissions

-From 1st July 2020, drone qualifications are going to be based a risk methodology.
+From 31 December 2020, drone qualifications are going to be based on a risk methodology.
 The idea is that the higher the risk of the drone flight, the more qualifications you will require.

 If the drone operations you wish to do fall out of the permissions granted in the Open Category with an A2 CofC then you will have to do a GVC Drone Course.